 Below are the pros and cons of using memory foam for better audio quality:

-- Memory foam is cheap and easy to come by, and since you’ll be needing plenty of them, you don’t have to break the bank to get the right amount of foam required.
+- Memory foam is cheap and easy to come by, and since you’ll need plenty of them, you don’t have to break the bank to get the right amount of foam required.

 - Memory foam can improve audio quality to a slightly significant level with strategic usage and placement.